mwinstanley/mwinstanley.github.io/about.markdown

 permalink: /about/
 ---

-Melissa Winstanley is a software engineer, artist, musician, and gardener living in Seattle, Washington.
+Melissa Winstanley is a software engineer, artist, musician, and gardener living in Seattle Washington.